jjlg90/flavors_from_home/README.md

 * Home Banner created by artist Romina Storino [Check out her Instagram!](https://www.instagram.com/rominastorino_filete/)

+* Boutique Ado project, by Code Institute.
+Followed walkthrough to prevent errors.
+The code served as base structure for this project.

 * Concept, images and descriptions were taken form [Pampa Direct](https://pampadirect.com/), an american online retailer.

 * From Slack, queries by users Eldowling and Harry-Leepz saved me a lot of development time.